welldonbesouw/assessment/README.md

 # Assessment
 This assessment project is just a coding exercise to do a Spring Boot REST API call to JSONPlaceholder API (https://jsonplaceholder.typicode.com).
 This project uses JDK 21 and Spring Boot 3.4.0.
-Only a few features will be implemented as this is only an exercise.
+I placed the code in a single package and implement only a few features as this is only an exercise.
 I use the RestClient for calling the JSONPlaceholder API.
 Unit testing is also done in the project.

 ## Getting Started
 To use this code, just clone the repository and import it to your IDE.
 Just make sure you have JDK 21 installed on your computer.